cmacht/cmacht/README.md

 ### Hi there, I'm Christian 👋

-teacher for computer science, languages and literature in Germany
+teacher for computer science, languages and literature in Germany.

 <!--
 **cmacht/cmacht** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.